 Theralase® Releases FY2022 Audited Financial Statements

-/EIN News/ -- TORONTO, April 26, 2023 (GLOBE NEWSWIRE) -- Theralase® Technologies Inc. (“Theralase” or the “Company”) (TSXV: TLT) (OTCQB: TLTFF), a clinical stage pharmaceutical company dedicated to the research and development of light activated Photo Dynamic Compounds (“PDCs”) and their associated drug formulations intended to safely and effectively destroy various cancers released its audited annual consolidated 2022 financial statements.
+TORONTO, April 26, 2023 (GLOBE NEWSWIRE) -- Theralase® Technologies Inc. ("Theralase" or the "Company") TLT TLTFF, a clinical stage pharmaceutical company dedicated to the research and development of light activated Photo Dynamic Compounds ("PDCs") and their associated drug formulations intended to safely and effectively destroy various cancers released its audited annual consolidated 2022 financial statements.

 Financial Summary: